arpan8514/YOLOv5-5.0/README.md

 ------------------------------------
-from data.7z: many image files have been deleted from data/images/train directory to reduce the size after unzipping the file data.7z, the obtained directory data will reside inside the yolov5 directory.
+from data.7z: many image files have been deleted from data/images/train directory to reduce the size after unzipping the file data.7z, the obtained directory data will reside inside the yolov5 directory. hyps folder inside data directory will be created automatically.